 Remind the parents to put away cluttering objects such as bottles, alarm clocks, wires, or toys in the rooms that you’re going to have the session in.
 Make sure the dressers, nightstands, sofa, and coffee tables are free from clutter.

 Parents usually ask what outfit they should wear for the session.
 The answer is, whatever makes them feel good and comfortable.
-Dresses with textures or flowy dresses for moms are usually the favourite.
-Stick to neutral and pastel colours to keep the focus on the baby, and avoid wearing outfits with patterns.
+Dresses with textures or flowy dresses for moms are usually the favorite.
+Stick to neutral and pastel colors to keep the focus on the baby, and avoid wearing outfits with patterns.
 Black outfits are best avoided if you aim for images that are light and soft.